Sports Coach Logo Sports Coach Training Principles Fitness Components

 Automobile Accident Settlement Timeline

 A personal injury case that goes to court can typically last over twelve months.
 Most cases are settled outside of this timeline before a claim is filed.
-Hiring a reputable attorney can greatly improve your chances of convincing the defendant to settle the case without going to court.
+Hiring a reputable attorney can significantly improve your chances of convincing the defendant to settle the case without going to court.

 What Can A Personal Injury Attorney Do?